Gaura Census Town

-Gaura Census Town is a Census Town situated in Jaunpur district of Uttar Pradesh, India.
+Gaura Census Town is a census town situated in Jaunpur district of Uttar Pradesh, India.
 It is the most populous Census Town in the Jaunpur district.
-The nearest railway station is yadvendra nagar railway station which is located approximately 8 km away.
+The nearest railway station is Yadvendranagar station, which is located approximately 8 km away.

 Demographics

 The total population of Gaura consists of 5,618 people, amongst them 2,839 are males and 2,779 are females.